magus/dcsseeds/README.md

 ## TODO

+- System to update all seed_player rows, i.e. parse out values and update row with new values
+  - Extract Turns from morgue
+  - Extract Time from morgue
+  - other fields?
+God, Death location, XL, Health, Magic, Gold, AC, EV, etc.

-- Extract Turns from morgue, use to prevent duplicate seed submissions
+- Use turns to prevent duplicate seed submissions?

 - Query for all unique players to populate two selects on Compare page Populate both select elements with the users